jackjoe/vim/README.md

 FuzzyFinder
 -----------
-special mapping <c-s> to search with wildcart
+special mapping @ to search with wildcart